Talking With Your Partner About Condoms

-Research has shown that using latex or polyurethane (plastic) condoms is one of the most effective ways of preventing the spread of HIV and other STDs.
+Research has shown that using latex (nitrile), polyisoprene (synthetic rubber), or polyurethane (plastic) condoms is one of the most effective ways of preventing the spread of HIV and other STIs.
 Some studies have shown that among couples in which one person is living with HIV (HIV+) and the other HIV-negative, condoms -- if used all the time -- can be up to 98 percent protective in helping the HIV-negative partner stay negative.

 However, condoms are not only for the prevention of new HIV infections.
-For people living with HIV, using condoms is important because it can prevent infection with other STDs, which can be more challenging to treat when living with HIV.
-If both people are living with HIV, safer sex can also reduce the chances of getting infected with another strain of HIV that is resistant to the HIV drugs you are taking.
+For people living with HIV, using condoms is important because it can prevent infection with other sexually transmitted infections, which can be more challenging to treat when living with HIV.
+If both people are living with HIV, safer sex can also reduce the chances of getting a different strain of HIV that is resistant to the HIV drugs you are taking.

-Whether you are in love with your sexual partner or have a casual partner, using a condom is an important part of taking care of yourself and your health.
-Since you cannot tell if someone has an STD by his or her physical appearance, and since it is possible for someone to have an STD without even knowing it, it is important to protect yourself every time.
+Whether you have a steady or casual sexual partner, using a condom is an important part of taking care of yourself and your health.
+Since you cannot tell if someone has an STI by his or her physical appearance, and since it is possible for someone to have an STI without even knowing it, it is important to protect yourself every time.

 Female condoms are made of polyurethane or nitrile (synthetic rubber) and can be put inside the vagina before you have sex.
-The female condom looks like a pouch, with a flexible ring at each end.
+The female condom looks like a pouch, with a flexible ring at each end (click here to see examples).
 The ring at the closed end goes inside the vagina and covers the cervix (opening to the womb).
 The other ring sits outside the vaginal opening and partially covers the labia (lips).
 They usually cost a bit more than male condoms and are available at pharmacies, grocery stores, and sex stores.
 They are also available for free at certain health clinics and AIDS service organizations.

 Female condoms can be an excellent choice for several reasons: you can insert them up to several hours before having sex, you are in control of putting it in and taking it out, and you can use one if your partner does not use a male condom (e.g., he refuses, he complains about sensation, or has trouble staying hard with a male condom).
 You can also use the female condom for anal sex by removing the inner (smaller) ring and inserting the condom with fingers (or another non-sharp object) such that the large outer ring lies outside the anal opening.
 It can also be placed on an erect penis and inserted into the anus.

-To make sex even safer, consider using lubricant ('lube').
+To make sex even safer and more pleasurable, consider using lubricant ('lube').
 Lube can prevent the condom from breaking and also helps prevent small cuts or tears in the vagina or the anus and on the penis during penetration.
 Lube is good whether or not the condom comes pre-lubricated; sometimes the lubrication on the condoms is not enough.

 When using latex condoms, use only water- or silicone-based lube.
 Do not use oil-based lubes like Vaseline, Crisco, shea butter, or baby oil with latex condoms because they weaken the condom and make it more likely to break.
 Silicone-based lube will last longer than water-based lube.
 Lube can also make the condom feel better.
 There are several types and brands of lubes, with a variety of different feels and tastes.
 Some also contain substances that 'warm' or enhance sensation.